 - Heavier Pictures.

 For larger or heavier pieces, you will want to go with a Hillman OOK Shield Picture Hanger.
 There are several different types, but this particular one is load rated for 100 lbs.
 These hangers are sturdy and fabulous for your old-house plaster and lathe walls.
 They are used by museums and art galleries around the world and even come with a padded back for added protection for your plaster walls.
 The great thing is that our very own Brookside/Waldo Euston’s Hardware store always carries these particular hooks, and their staff are more than willing to answer any questions you may have about the best tools for the job.
-I always recommend shopping local and getting to know our neighborhood shops, but if for whatever reason you don’t live in Brookside or Waldo, you can order them online.
+Of course Ellen always recommends shopping local and getting to know the neighborhood shops, but if for whatever reason you don’t live in Brookside or Waldo, you can order them online.

 - When in doubt, drill a pilot hole.

-This is my most important tip.
+This is the most important tip.
 This helps to remove a little bit of the plaster and prevent cracking.
 If you accidentally hit a piece of lathe too hard with a hammer, the vibrations can cause cracking, so be gentle.
 Drill a pilot hole slightly smaller than the size of your nail or screw.